 The Optimal Playing Decisions for Hard 13

-The optimal playing decisions for hard 13 are also the same regardless of how many decks you are playing and the fixed rules set by the house.
-This is yet another hand that lacks an Ace or when it contains one, it has a value of 1 only.
+The optimal playing decisions for hard 13 are the same regardless of how many decks you are playing or the fixed rules set by the house.
+This is another hand that lacks an Ace or, if it contains one, counts it only as 1.
 Here are a few examples of hard 13 hands: 7-6, 8-5, 9-4, 10-3, 10-2-A, and 9-3-A.

 Since hard 13 is more prone to busting than hard 12 (with 5 out of 13 card denominations that can break the hand), players should approach it more conservatively.
 Basic strategy recommends standing on hard 13 against upcards 2 through 6 because these put the dealer in a breaking position.